ncpr1996/blogs_backup/clzqqhv6i00060amc4t41ctiv.md

 ## Introduction

-* A network access control list (ACL) lets you allow or block specific incoming or outgoing traffic at the subnet level.
+* At the subnet level, you can permit or prohibit particular inbound or outbound traffic using a network access control list (ACL).

-* You can either use the default network ACL for your VPC or create a custom one with rules similar to your security groups to add extra security.
+* To add even more protection, you can utilize your VPC's default network ACL or make a custom one with rules that match your security groups.

 * There is no extra cost for using network ACLs.

 * The diagram shows a VPC with two subnets, each having its own network ACL.

-* When traffic enters the VPC (from another VPC, VPN, or the internet), the router directs it to its destination.
+* The router routes traffic to its specified destination when it enters the VPC (from the internet, another VPC, or a VPN).

 * Network ACL A controls which traffic can enter or leave subnet 1.